MiDataInt/mdi-container-builder/README.md

 Actions --> Images and templates --> Create image

-The container builder image should be named and described according to the following conventions.
+The container builder image should be named and described according to the following conventions (change the versions as needed).
 The timestamp can be used to infer the version of the relatively unchanging mdi-container-builder repo.

 >**name**
->mdi-container-builder_ubuntu-20.04_singularity-3.9.4_yyyy-mm-dd
+>mdi-container-builder_ubuntu-22.04_singularity-3.10.0_yyyy-mm-dd
 >
 >**description**
->Michigan Data Interface, container builder image, Ubuntu 20.04, Singularity 3.9.4, yyyy-mm-dd
+>Michigan Data Interface, container builder image, Ubuntu 22.04, Singularity 3.10.0, yyyy-mm-dd

 ---
 ## Instructions for using the container-builder AMI